mreschka/helios2mqtt/README.md

 ### watchdog feature

-The Watchdog Feature monitors mqtt-publish activity of mqtt2helios.
-I suggest using at least 60 seoncds.
-You can turn this on in order to let mqtt2helios exit as a last measure if all reconnect attempts fail (i.e. twice the watchdog time went by without any successful publish, either because of a problem with modbus connection to helios or a connection problem to mqtt server).
+The watchdog monitors mqtt-publish activity of helios2mqtt.
+I suggest using at least 60 seconds.
+You can turn this on in order to let helios2mqtt exit as a last measure if all reconnect attempts fail (i.e. twice the watchdog time went by without any successful publish.
+Reasons could for exmaple be a problem with modbus connection to helios and no data from helios or a connection problem to mqtt server.
 Use witch care - you have to make sure the process gets restarted after it exits, e.g. using pm2 or similar.

 ### FHEM integration